SteinTokvam/PowerPrices/README.md

 ```
 /prices/cheapest/2023-05-10T10:00/2/2023-05-10T20:00
 ```
 Will return the 2 cheapest hours for May 10, 2023 between 13(1PM) and 20(8PM).
+That list of prices will be sorted by cheapest to most expensive hour, and not by when the prices are valid.

 Prices are returned as a list of json objects declared like this:
 ```json